Crockpot ham and potato soup is amazing! Use leftover ham or ham hocks to make this creamy bowl of comfort food for your family tonight.

 - Black eyed peas and ham is a great New Years dinner too, they’re known to be lucky you know.

 I picked up a package of two of these at the store the other day.
 Total was 1.5 pounds and it was only $4.23.
-Talk about cheap!
+Talk about a cheap and easy Crockpot soup idea!

 Here are a few questions you might have before you get started on this one.